rust-lang/reference/src/attributes.md

 Currently `clippy` is the only available lint tool.

-They only get checked when the associated tool is active, so if you try to use an `allow` attribute for a nonexistant tool lint, the compiler will not warn about the nonexistant lint until you use the tool.
+They only get checked when the associated tool is active, so if you try to use an `allow` attribute for a nonexistent tool lint, the compiler will not warn about the nonexistent lint until you use the tool.

 Otherwise, they work just like regular lint attributes: